tucna/Jais/README.md

 I made this game long time ago and I really can not remeber where I found assests what I am using.
 If you find anything what possibly violates copyright, please let me know.

-For compilation, you will need `SDL` and `SDL_mixer` in some very archaic-I-can-not-remember versions :blush:
+For compilation, you will need `SDL` and `SDL_mixer` in some very archaic-I-cannot-remember versions :blush:

 # Controls
 - `Left/Right arrow` - direction change.